Enjoy Your Next Vacation in Historic Naulakha, a sensational visit to the early 1900’s

 Located in Dummerston, Vermont

 Rent this Landmark.
-It is one of seventeen National Historic Landmarks in Vermont and offers a unique experience; leisure time in Rudyard Kipling’s study.
+It is one of seventeen National Historic Landmarks in Vermont and offers a unique family friendly experience; leisure time in Rudyard Kipling’s study.
 While on vacation here, you’ll have spectacular views, use of Vermont’s first tennis court, sledding or skiing in the meadow where skiing was introduced to Vermont, and hiking out the back door.

 If you rent Naulakha during the summer, you’ll find music festivals in Marlboro, swimming and boating in the Connecticut River, biking on rural routes on and off paved roads, hiking, golf, and major ski areas.